Our Impact on Health

 Sand Dams Benefit the Environment

-• Store water underground to create or replenish aquifer
+- Store underground water to create or replenish the aquifer

-As the aquifer increases in size, wells have more water and previously dried up springs may return to the area, more natural vegetation increases bio-diversity, and wildlife returns to the area.
+As the aquifer increases in size, wells have more water and previously dried-up springs may be revived, more natural vegetation regenerates increasing bio-diversity, and wildlife returns to the area.

-Additionally, community Self Help Groups receive training from UDO on how to plant trees, establish seed banks, start tree nurseries, and medicinal forests.
-Tree and plant diversity is encouraged to protect from disease among any given species.
+Additionally, community Self Help Groups receive training from UDO on how to plant trees, establish seed banks, and start tree nurseries, and medicinal forests.

 - Composting & compost pits